i-Molecule/graphLambda/README.md

 $ conda env list
 ```
 ## Training the model:
-- Download the refined set from the official website of PDBBind [link](http://www.pdbbind.org.cn/index.php)
+- Download the refined set from the official website of [PDBBind](http://www.pdbbind.org.cn/index.php)
-- Compute BPS features using `BPS_features.py` (Or you can download pre-calculated features along with train/validation ids from Zenodo: https://???
+- Compute BPS features using `BPS_features.py` (Or you can download pre-calculated features along with train/validation ids from [Zenodo](https://doi.org/10.5281/zenodo.10620447)
 - In the directory "refined_set" place the downloaded "refined_set.h5" file and then run the notebook `graphLambda_train.ipynb`
 ## Using the model:
-- The final models can be downloaded from Zenodo: https://???
+- The final models can be downloaded from Zenodo: [Zenodo](https://doi.org/10.5281/zenodo.10620447)
 - To replicate the results you need to:
-  - Download the test set "coreset" from Zenodo: https://???  and place it in the same directory of the notebook.
+  - Download the test set "coreset" from Zenodo: [Zenodo](https://doi.org/10.5281/zenodo.10620447)  and place it in the same directory of the notebook.
 The downloaded folder contains the coreset from PDBbind with BPS features precomputed using `BPS_features.py` and stored `*.h5 file` .
 You need to load paths to the work directory and *.h5 file and coreset2016.csv file in the notebook graphLambda_train.
 Some preprcessing was already carried out to the original data :
   - Preprocessed the PDB samples by removing water molecules.
   - Generated bps_features.h5 file using`BPS_features.py`.
   For inference you can use the script  `graphLambda_inference.py`.
 An example of how to use it in inference is provided in the `CACHE_Challenge` directory.